Macros | |

 Define to determine if code is being built using Advanced RISC Machines family of compilers.

-If this define exists, then you are creating code with the [ARM compiler] (https://developer.arm.com/products/software-development-tools/compilers/arm-compiler")
+If this define exists, then the code is being compiled with the ARM compiler

 #define BURGER_AVR |